 Neighborhoods

 Most home buyers are looking for what they call a “decent” neighborhood.
 It is against the Federal Fair Housing Law for me to recommend a neighborhood or to recommend against one.
 Words like ‘good’ or ‘decent’ are subjective.
-I love my neighborhood but it may not be a good fit for you.
-I have lived in St. Paul my entire life, and I really do know the neighborhoods and can answer a lot of questions.

 Every month I list average home sale prices in St. Paul by neighborhood, it is a good starting point for determining affordability.
 The numbers I have go back a few years.
 Check the local prices and market conditions too.

 Friends and family can sometimes recommend a neighborhood too.
-For more information about how walkable a neighborhood is I have a link on the side bar to a site that provides a walk score.
+For more information about how walkable a neighborhood is I have a link on the sidebar to a site that provides a walk score.
 A buyer can put in the address of a home and find out what is near the home.
 A zip code can be used to find out more about a larger area.

 Walking through a neighborhood or even driving it a great way to find out more.
 If crime rates are a concern St. Paul has a grid system.
-The city is split into 12 block grids and crime rates are available for each grid through the St. Paul Police web site.
+The city is split into 12 block grids and crime rates are available for each grid through the St. Paul Police Department web site.

 St. Paul has a district council system.
 Each neighborhood has a district council, and they are a wonderful resource for St. Paul residents and for people who want to learn more about neighborhoods.
 Responsibilities of the councils include: planning and advising on the physical, economic, and social development of their areas; identifying needs; initiating community programs; recruiting volunteers; and sponsoring community events.